 Your baby will need to be tested for hepatitis C at 18 months of age.
 Sometimes testing is done as early as 2 months of age, but it is not totally accurate at this age, so it will need to be done again at 18 months of age.

 How can I protect my baby from getting hepatitis C?

-If you have hepatitis C, there is approximately 1 in 20 chance that you will pass it to your baby.
+If you have hepatitis C, there is about a 1 in 20 chance that you will pass it to your baby.
 The risk is higher if you also have HIV and are not being treated.
-To date, there is no way to prevent the spread of hepatitis C to the baby.
+Unfortunately there is no way to prevent the spread of hepatitis C to your baby.

 Can I breastfeed if I have hepatitis C?

 Studies have shown that the chance of passing hepatitis C to your baby from breastfeeding is very unlikely.
 You can breastfeed if you have hepatitis C unless you also have HIV.

 However, if you have hepatitis C and experience a flare-up of the illness with jaundice after your baby is born, you should not breastfeed.
 If your nipples are cracked or bleeding, you should also stop breastfeeding and pump and discard your milk until your nipples have healed.

 What happens if my child has hepatitis C?